- Access a database from R.

 #> Warning: `src_sqlite()` was deprecated in dplyr 1.0.0. #> Please use `tbl()` directly with a database connection #> This warning is displayed once every 8 hours. #> Call `lifecycle::last_lifecycle_warnings()` to see where this warning was generated.

 Currently, our new database is empty, it doesn’t contain any tables:

 To add tables, we copy the existing data.frames into the database one by one:

 If you check the location of our database you’ll see that data is automatically being written to disk.
 R and

-dplyr not only provide easy ways to query existing databases, they also allows you to easily create your own databases from flat files!
+dplyr not only provide ways to query existing databases, they also provide functionality to create your own databases from flat files!